 As someone who grows plants in an indoor space, I’m keenly aware of the amount of mess soil can make.
 With LECA, the only mess you need to worry about is a little dust that puffs up when you open the bag.
 And sure, you may still spill your LECA bag now and again, but it’s much easier to clean.

 LECA is strangely beautiful.
-It can turn a basic potted plant into an accent piece.
+It can turn a simple potted plant into an accent piece.
 Devri and I are always trying to walk this fine line where we want plants to live in our home – but we don’t want them to overwhelm our home.
 We aim to be plant enthusiasts – not crazy plant people.
 So we’re regularly looking for ways to make our plants fit with our condo’s look and feel.
 So any time we can heighten the look of our houseplants, we’re about it.

 By the way, if you’re a self-realized crazy plant person, more power to you!
 LECA is an excellent option for you, as well. 🙂